 The set of occupations presented above captures important transitions between tasks and industries.
-Occupations is the only variable that is available at the individual level and consistently measured over the entire time period studied, and the categorical analysis that will be presented in the first part of the next section does not rely on any ranking of these occupations with respect to each other.
+Occupation is the only variable that is available at the individual level and that is consistently measured over the entire time period studied, and the categorical analysis that will be presented in the first part of the next section does not rely on any ranking of these occupations in relation to each other.

 However, for some analyses, it is desirable to also have income data.
-While this is not available on an individual level, mean incomes per occupation category can be constructed.
-Mean income by occupation category for men aged 30-60 for 1980 and 2011 is compiled from individual tax records, on file at Statistics Norway.
+While this is not available at the individual level, mean incomes per occupation category can be constructed.
+Mean income by occupation category for men aged 30-60 for 1980 and 2011 is compiled from individual tax records on file at Statistics

+Norway.
 Furthermore, information on occupation in 1960 is combined with the same individuals' incomes in 1967 (the first available year) and used as an estimate of mean income by occupation in 1960.
-For 1910, information on incomes by occupation is taken from published tables of mean income by occupation, gender and age (Statistics Norway, 1915).
-The 1865 data is taken from income categories for 1868 reported in Norwegian Department of Justice (1871).
+For 1910, information on incomes by occupation is taken from published tables of mean income by occupation, gender, and age (Statistics Norway, 1915).
+The 1865 data are taken from income categories for 1868 reported in Norwegian Department of Justice (1871).16

-White-collar mean incomes fell from 2.36 times population mean income in 1865, when the white-collar group was very small, to 1.17 times population mean in 1980, with a moderate increase after this.
-Manual skilled workers experienced a decline from 1.06 times population mean income in 1910 to 0.61 in 2011.
-The means for the two remaining groups, farmers and unskilled, generally increased from 1910 to 1980 and fell again from 1980 to 2011.
+White-collar mean incomes fell from 2.36 times the population mean income in 1865, when the whitecollar group was very small, to 1.17 times the population mean in 1980, with a moderate increase after this.
+Manual skilled workers experienced a decline from 1.06 times the population mean income in 1910 to 0.61 in 2011.
+The means for the two remaining groups, farmers and unskilled, generally increased from 1910 to 1980, then fell again from 1980 to 2011.
+These substantial changes in the income distribution over time show the importance of using income data from several years when imputing occupational status or incomes, as opposed to relying on cross-section data from one year only.
 The time trends are shown in Figure A1.

-In addition to the countrywide occupation mean incomes, the income mean per municipality is available from the tax statistics, which have run more or less continuously since 1893.
-The mean incomes are taken from tax publications for 1900, 1910 and 1960, from compilations of individual tax records for 1970 and later, and from the 1868 report cited above for 1865.
-These numbers give mean income for all taxpayers, and will be used in some regional analyses.
+In addition to the countrywide occupation mean incomes, the income mean per municipality is available from the tax statistics, which have been kept more or less continuously since 1893.
+The mean incomes are taken from tax publications for 1900, 1910, and 1960, from compilations of individual tax records for 1970 and later, and from the 1868 report cited above for 1865.
+These numbers give the mean income for all taxpayers and will be used in some regional analyses.